Ahmed7elmy99/Ecommerce-App/README.md

 Ecommerce is a commercial application for selling products online

 ## features
-– Full e-commerce application built using Flutter (with GetX), PHP, and MySQL – Supports multiple languages (Arabic, English)
+ -  Full e-commerce application built using Flutter (with GetX), PHP, and MySQL
+ -  Supports multiple languages (Arabic, English)
-– Includes features like onboarding, signup, login, password reset, home screen, categories, search, favorites, cart, product details, notifications, coupons, addresses, offers, settings, and error handling and animation. o Delivery App for this E-commerce App
+ -  Includes features like onboarding, signup, login, password reset, home screen, categories, search, favorites, cart, product details, notifications, coupons, addresses, offers, settings, and error handling and animation.
+ -  **Delivery App for this E-commerce App**
-– Allows approving or canceling orders, and tracking order completion. o Admin App for this E-commerce App
+ -  Allows approving or canceling orders, and tracking order completion.
+ -  **Admin App for this E-commerce App**
-– Enables adding, editing, and deleting products and categories.
+ -  Enables adding, editing, and deleting products and categories.

  -